Evaluation of Corpuscular Particle Method (CPM) in LS-DYNA for Airbag Modeling 2020-01-0978

-This paper presents a systematic study performed to assess the maturity of Corpuscular Particle Method (CPM) to accurately predict airbag deployment kinematics and its overall responses.
-The critical phases of the study involved, firstly, an assessment of correlation of CPM predicted inflator characteristics to closed tank tests.
-Secondly, a correlation assessment of CPM for deployment characteristics, airbag pressure and reaction force for a static deployment test of a Driver Airbag (DAB).
-Lastly, the impactor force predicted by CPM was correlated against physical drop tower tests.
-All these studies were repeated using traditionally used Uniform Pressure Method (UPM), to compare the numerical methods for their accuracy in predicting the physical test, computational cost, and applicability.
+This paper presents a systematic study to assess maturity of Corpuscular Particle Method (CPM) to accurately predict airbag deployment kinematics and its overall responses.
+The study was performed in three phases: (1) a correlation assessment of CPM predicted inflator characteristics to closed tank tests; (2) a correlation assessment of CPM predicted airbag deployment kinematics, airbag pressure, reaction force from a static deployment of a Driver Airbag (DAB) and (3) a correlation prediction of the impactor force by CPM versus impactor force from physical drop tower tests.
+These studies were repeated using the Uniform Pressure Method (UPM), to compare the numerical methods for their accuracy in predicting the physical test, computational cost, and applicability.

 Results from the study suggest that CPM satisfies the fundamental energy laws, and accurately captures the realistic airbag deployment kinematics, especially during the early deployment stage, unlike UPM.
 CPM accurately predicts airbag pressure, reaction force, and the impactor force for a fully deployed airbag.
 CPM reasonably estimates these parameters in the highly dynamic stages of the unfolding airbag, unlike UPM.
 Additionally, the computational cost of CPM is on par with UPM, in spite of the discretized fluid model and the need for a more detailed airbag FEA model.